gstark0/Simple-CLF-GAN/README.md

     python gan_and_clf.py

 The script will automatically start training the model.
-For every 500 steps, new image will be generated to `output` folder.
+For every 500 steps, new image will be generated and saved to `output` folder.